 All of our activities focus on improving access to and the quality of education for the five million children (40% of the population) who cannot attend school nor have opportunities to play, learn and socialize in safe settings.

-Political, social and economic unrest in Afghanistan brings about an even greater need for playgrounds.
+Ongoing political, social and economic unrest in Afghanistan brings about an even greater need for playgrounds.
 Our playgrounds encourage kids to go to school, keep them coming back, improves their physicality and social skills; and quite simply, have a childhood.
 Our work is a simple but profound contributor to making schools appealing and productive.

 There are an estimated 16,000 schools in Afghanistan that have no playgrounds or play areas.
 We are increasing our ambitions to meet this vast need.
 With your generosity we all can contribute to the early lives of these kids.
 They are the future adults, leaders and educators and are the key people who can break the cycle of war.